thinwire/WebComponentSnake/README.md

 ## Limitations

+- Apples can appear inside the snake body.
+This is a feature, not a bug.
+In order to keep the code clean, I decided to leave out the swath of logic required to decide upon a free slot for the apple in constant time.
+- Keypresses are handled on a last-come, first-serve basis, instead of being buffered.
+This means that turning tight corners can become tricky.
+This should be fixed for the next version.
-The page needs to be reloaded to restart the game.
-The aim of this exercise was not to create a game, but to wire up web components in a usable fashion.
+- The page needs to be reloaded to restart the game.

-## Acnowledgements
+## Acknowledgements

 The favicon I'm using is from [IconArchive](http://www.iconarchive.com/show/animal-icons-by-martin-berube/snake-icon.html) - it is licensed as freeware.
 The WebFont is from Google's Web Fonts repository.
 It's called [Play](https://www.google.com/fonts/specimen/Play) and is licensed under the SIL Open Font License.